Back to Course

 • Unit 6: Earth’s Features

-• This unit will look at the processes of Earth Science that take place in extreme areas of geologic activity such as deserts, glaciers and the oceans.
-We will also explore the resources God has provided for us and discuss how we can use them responsibly.
+• This unit covers specific processes within Earth Science that occur in areas of extreme geologic activity, such as deserts, glaciers, and the oceans.
+You will explore the various resources that God has provided for us and how we can use them responsibly.

 • Unit 8: Our Solar System and Beyond